monobilisim/monodb-backup/README.md

 - `backupDestination` - Local backup folder path
 - `databases` - List of database names to back up, if empty all databases are backed up
 - `removeLocal` - Remove old local backups if true
+- `archivePass` - Password to use for encrypting backups with 7z
 - `s3` - S3 configuration for backups
 - `minio` - Minio configuration for backups
 - `notify` - Email and Mattermost notification configuration